LispCookbook/cl-cookbook/debugging.md

 For a certain class of bugs (someone is changing this value, but I don't know who), this can be extremely helpful.

+## Cross-referencing

+Your Lisp can tell you all the places where a function is referenced or called, where a global variable is set, where a macro is expanded, and so on.
+For example, `slime-who-calls` (`C-c C-w C-c` or the Slime > Cross-Reference menu) will show you all the places where a function is called.

+See our Emacs page for a complete list of commands.

 ## Unit tests